Kitchenware

 Mr. Fitzgerald provided a very ingenious mixer with a handle and locking device that allowed it to supply power in both a vertical mode (mixing) and a horizontal mode (juicing), cutting, etc.

-The Magic Maid Patent (folded)
+The Versatile Magic Maid Mixer

 Click here if you want to learn how to get Patent Drawings